kazemmit/Steganography/README.md

 ***Copy right:***

  This project was created by Kazem Qazanfari as a part of his research in the field of computer science [Steganography].You are free to use or edit this code for your research.
-If you use this project or some parts of it, please kindly cite the following papers:
+If you use this project or some parts of code, please kindly cite the following papers:

 Qazanfari, Kazem, and Reza Safabakhsh.
 A new steganography method which preserves histogram: Generalization of LSB++.
 Information Sciences 277 (2014): 90-101.